vglazer/USRA/interpolation/README.md

 demonstrating that Huynh's perform the best.

 The monotone spline functions themselves are [here](https://github.com/vglazer/USRA/tree/master/interpolation/hermite).
-Miscellaneous functions for computing interpolation errors and convergence rates, used to construct the report, can be found [here](https://github.com/vglazer/USRA/tree/master/interpolation/ccc).
+Miscellaneous functions used to construct the report can be found [here](https://github.com/vglazer/USRA/tree/master/interpolation/ccc).

 This work was performed under the supervision of